Child Passenger Safety

-The Department of Public Health offers the Small Wonders Childbirth Class Series.
-These Lamaze-based classes will teach you how to have a healthy birth and cope with the stages of labor.
+The Small Wonders Childbirth Series is Lamaze-based and will teach you how to have a healthy birth and cope with the stages of labor.
 You will learn about common interventions during labor and birth, as well as breastfeeding and bonding.
-You will also tour your hospital's labor and delivery rooms.
+The series also includes a tour of one local hospital's labor and delivery unit.

 We encourage you to make healthy lifestyle choices while you are pregnant.
 For more information, visit: